c4mbr0nn3/francescozorzi.me/README.md

 It has some tweak to css and new buttons available, which I will eventually propose to the original project, and prettier config for properly code indentation.

-I brought it to GitLab just for personal taste, but all the credit for the LittleLink boiler plate goes to [Seth Cottle](https://github.com/sethcottle). :+1:

 The project is deployed using [Netlify](https://www.netlify.com/) infrastructure which is very similar to the [Vercel](https://vercel.com/) solution recommended by the author.
 Again, it's just a matter of personal preference.

 ## What is LittleLink?